anhvir/c205/README.md

 If you don't know how to use `grok`
 ---------------------------------
-1. Open a new tab in your browser and login into `grok` --> `comp20005`
+1. Open a new tab in your browser and login into `grok` --> `COMP20005 2020 S1` --> `Continue
 1. Do exercise 1.02 (heloworld).
 If you don't see the exercise, click on the symbol on the left of `Instructions`, then choose `Exercise 1.02` under `W02 Week 2 Workshop`.
 You will see the problem 1.02 in the left windows.
 To do exercise 1.02:
-   1. Type your program on the right window
+   1. Type your program in the program (the top right) window
    1. Click on `Run` to run your program
    1. If you see any error message, try to understand and fix it, then go back to the previous step
    1. If your program runs, click on `Mark` to have the program marked automatically, then continue to edit/run/mark until getting the correct output.